CReSIS/OLD_OPS/README.md

 Creating your own standalone installation of the OPS system is simple!

 1. Install VirtualBox and Vagrant (See Requirements above)
-2. Download a release or pull a GitHub branch
+2. Download a release or pull the GitHub development branch
-2. Open a Command Prompt / Terminal and move (cd) into the root directory of the project
+2. Open a Command Promt / Terminal and move (cd) into the root directory of the project
-3. Type ```vagrant up``` to start the installation process (~30 minutes)
+3. Type ```vagrant up``` to start the installation process (~30-40 minutes)
 4. Visit 192.168.111.222 in your browser when it's done!